For urgent consular assistance call

 Israeli car insurance does not usually cover travel into Palestinian-controlled areas of the West Bank.
 This includes Bethlehem, Jericho and Ramallah.

-Separate insurance can often be arranged for travel to these places.
+Separate insurance can be arranged for travel to these places.

 More information: